WildChild83/BlastForth/Word-Reference.md

 Copy the second-to-top item, making the copy the new top-of-stack item.

 `nip` *( a b -- b )*
 Discard the second-to-top stack item.
+Equivalent to `swap drop`.

 `tuck` *( a b -- b a b )*
 Copy the topmost item, making the copy the *third* stack item.
+Equivalent to `swap over`.

 `rot` *( a b c -- b c a )*  "rote"
 *Rotate* the third-to-top item to the top of the stack.